-Thinking of Greenland probably conjures up images of frozen tundra, polar bears roaming around snowy hills, icebergs, whales and Inuit culture.
+Thinking of Greenland probably conjures up images of northern lights over frozen tundra, polar bears roaming around snowy hills, icebergs, and Inuit culture.

-We love Greenland and think it’s a unique country that people sometimes misunderstand.
-So we wanted to share some fun facts about the world’s largest island (hidden fun fact#1 right here) to inspire you to make a dream trip a reality, or at least spark your interest...
+We love this jewel of the north and think it’s a unique country that people sometimes misunderstand.
+So we wanted to share some fun Greenland facts about the world’s largest island (hidden fact#1 right here) to inspire you to make a dream trip a reality, or at least spark your interest...

 Your intro to Greenland

-Before we dazzle you with cool facts about Greenland, let’s start with a quick-fire bonus round of essential facts about this country:
+Before we dazzle you with fun facts about Greenland, let’s start with a quick-fire bonus round of essential facts about this country:

 - Greenland is located both north and south of the Arctic Circle.